Mary Fahl: O For a Muse of Fire

-Reception

 The premiere performances was very well received, and met with positive reviews in the press.
 From Broadway World publication: "The overall composition is dramatic with flurries of vibrant musicality especially among the violins and brass. ...
 Mary Fahl has a dramatic, beautiful voice.
 This is a cinematic composition that builds steadily and majestically.
 One wishes Kubian had fleshed it out more.
 He will be a composer to keep one's eye on whether he pursues dramatic or cinema scores or continues in a classical venue."
 From The New Jersey Star Ledger: "As the composer noted in an articulate pre-performance introduction, the music dealt with the conscience of the king, exploring matters earthly and spiritual and taking on sounds of both warfare and contemplation. ... a cinematic fabric with deep lower strings and soaring brass.
 Dissonant threads in sustained chords and warlike percussion contrasted warm, meditative passages.
 In an earthy alto, vocalist Mary Fahl sang passages of Shakespeare text and keened wordlessly in the work's more impassioned moments.
 A waterphone added an otherworldly tinge before a frenetic rise and the pound of battle drums led to a fittingly heroic conclusion."

+Can't Get it out of My Head (2022)

+In 2022, Fahl released Can't Get it out of My Head.
+It features a range of covers including the Rolling Stone's Ruby Tuesday, Pink Floyd's Comfortably Numb, and Nick Drake's River Man.
+Her tours promoting it continued through 2025.